-If you’re a business promoting age-restricted products and services, such as alcohol or gambling, you may look to utilize geo-blocking to restrict actress to your site in countries or areas where such products are prohibited, or where these types of businesses can’t legally operate.
+If you’re a business promoting age-restricted products and services, such as alcohol, you may look to utilize geo-blocking to restrict actress to your site in countries or areas where such products are prohibited, or where these types of businesses can’t legally operate.

 Under some circumstances, IPs from different locations can also be blocked if traffic from those sources is hostile or aggressive, such as a denial of service cyber attacks.

 Internal company compliance and regulations are also an important factor at play.
 A large number of online service providers now operate across multiple jurisdictions and it’s a delicate balancing act trying to conform to multiple difference compliance and tax regimes.

 If you ever encounter blocked access to online shops when you try to access them from abroad, for example, it’s likely that the retailer is trying to comply with national law or trying to enforce an internally-formed policy.